 5. Weather coverage

-African weather can range from gloriously sunny days to devastatingly intense rain storms.
+Weather in Africa can range from gloriously sunny days to devastatingly intense rain storms.
 Do some research before you book your flight!
 If you can only afford to travel during the rainy season, you’ll want more coverage than if you were traveling in temperate climates.

 Another thing to consider about the weather is how you’ll be compensated by the insurance company if things do get wet.
 Here are some questions that you might ask: